Is TB-500 FDA Approved? Parent in Phase 2 Trials

 TB-500 is not FDA-approved.
 But unlike many peptides in compounded use, its parent molecule Thymosin Beta-4 has actually been through human clinical trials.
 RegeneRx Biopharmaceuticals developed two clinical programs: RGN-137 (a topical gel for wound healing) and RGN-352 (an injectable for cardiac repair after heart attack).
 Both reached Phase 2.

-The clinical trials showed positive safety profiles and promising efficacy signals.
-Development paused due to the company's funding constraints, not because of safety concerns or negative results.
-Thymosin Beta-4 is one of the most extensively studied peptides in the scientific literature, with research spanning from wound healing to cardiac tissue regeneration to anti-inflammatory effects.
+The clinical trials showed positive safety profiles and preliminary efficacy signals.
+Development paused because of the company's funding constraints, not because of safety concerns or negative results.
+Thymosin Beta-4 is one of the most extensively studied peptides in the scientific literature, with work spanning wound healing, cardiac tissue biology, and inflammation.
+That research base is large, but almost all of it is preclinical, and the human trials never reached the size needed for FDA approval.

 Clinical Trials: What Actually Happened